Form W-2 Preview

 IRS Form W-2 (Wage and Tax Statement) is one of the most important tax documents for American workers.
 Employers issue W-2 forms to report employee wages and the taxes withheld during the calendar year.
 For Tax Year 2025, employers must provide W-2s to employees by January 31, 2026.

-The 2026 version of Form W-2 includes significant updates for tip and overtime reporting under the One Big Beautiful Bill Act (OBBBA).
-New Box 12 codes TA, TP, and TT report special compensation types, while Box 14 is now split into 14a (Other) and 14b (Treasury Tipped Occupation Codes) to support the new tax deductions available to eligible workers.
+The 2026 version of Form W-2 includes significant updates for tip and overtime reporting.
+New Box 12 codes (TA, TP, and TT) are proposed under the One Big Beautiful Bill Act (OBBBA) and should be considered proposed/pending legislation — verify current status at IRS.gov before relying on them.
+Box 14 is also split into 14a (Other) and 14b (Treasury Tipped Occupation Codes) to support the new deduction rules for eligible tipped workers.

-Our free online W-2 viewer tool provides the current 2026 IRS form with an intuitive fillable interface.
-Whether you need to review your previous year's W-2, understand your current year's statement, or prepare your Form 1040 tax return, our secure platform helps you access and understand your W-2 information quickly and accurately.
+Our free online W-2 tool lets you view, fill, and download the current 2026 IRS form.
+You may also want to use our PDF compressor or PDF merger to manage your tax documents.
+Whether you need to review your previous year's W-2, understand your current year's statement, or prepare your Form 1040 tax return, our secure platform helps you access and understand your W-2 information quickly.